Zeyu-Li/201-notes/README.md

 \* note very similar to shell script

 * First line provides target and dependencies
-* 2nd is the excution script
+* 2nd is the execution script
 * *note second line has a leading tab
-* clean can also be included to remove intermediates and excutables
+* clean can also be included to remove intermediates and executables

 ### Week 11